London Scottish Golf Club

-Notable members of London Scottish Golf Club have included Arthur Balfour, British prime minister from 1902 to 1905, and Willie Dunn, the first unofficial champion of America in 1894 and runner-up in the first US Open of 1895.
+Notable members of London Scottish Golf Club have included Arthur Balfour, British prime minister from 1902 to 1905, and Willie Dunn Jr, the first unofficial champion of America in 1894 and runner-up in the first US Open of 1895.
 George Duncan, Open Champion at Deal in 1920 and victorious captain of the 1929 British Ryder Cup team, was also a member.
 In 2015, the club's 150th anniversary year, Colin Montgomerie was captain.

 The club has had a strong tradition of professionals who have been renowned golf club makers, including John Butchart, Hugh Logan, David Wilson, Spen Attwood and, in the more modern era, Matthew Barr.
 The former European Tour pro Steve Barr, Matthew's brother, was professional at the club from 1992 to late 2021, and Matthew returned to the club on Steve's retirement.

-Unusually, due to local byelaws, all golfers playing on the London Scottish course must wear a pillar box red upper garment.
-Because of its age and its positioning on a Site of Special Scientific Interest, the course is one of the few in the world to have no sand bunkers.
+Due to local byelaws, all golfers playing on the London Scottish course must wear a pillar box red upper garment.
+Because of its age and its positioning on a Site of Special Scientific Interest, the course is unusual in not having any sand traps – although it does have grass bunkers.
 Its wood-panelled clubhouse, which was built in 1897 and is a listed building, is a rare remaining example of a purpose-built Victorian golf pavilion.

 The fictional Wombles of Wimbledon Common, created by the British children's author Elisabeth Beresford, often played golf on the London Scottish course.
 In The Wombles to the Rescue (first published in 1974) Tomsk, the most accomplished of the golfing Wombles, is reported to have once played the course in level par.